Travois: Other ways to use a travois

-The travois served the Native Americans in a number of ingenious ways.
 Before the use of horses, Blackfoot women made a curved fence of dog travois’ tied together, front end up, to hold driven animals enclosed until the hunters could kill them.
 When the women put up a tipi, they placed an upright horse travois against a tipi pole and used it as a ladder so they could attach the two upper sides of the lodge cover with wooden pins.
 A travois leaned against a branch of a tree functioned as a simple burial scaffold for a dead Crow baby tied to it.

 Travois tracks

 What today is known as the Lewis and Clark Trail-Travois Road, and Montana's Lewis and Clark Pass were areas heavily traveled where travois "were dragged over the trail, causing deep, parallel tracks to mark the earth," which are still visible today.
 Remains of travois tracks can also be seen at the Knife River Indian Villages National Historic Site.

+There is archeological evidence to support the thesis that travois were used before the invention of the wheel.
+Travois tracks have been found in New Mexico dated to 22,000 years ago.